puppetlabs/puppetlabs-ntp/README.markdown

 We set this to false if you're on a virtual machine by default as they don't do a great job with keeping time.

+####`peers`

+List of ntp servers which the local clock can be synchronised against, or which can synchronise against the local clock.

 ####`preferred_servers`

 List of ntp servers to prefer.
 Will append prefer for any server in this list